History of the Chicago Cubs: 2003–2006: The Dusty Baker years

 Game 6, held on October 14, was a scene unlike anything seen before, as some estimated 200,000 screaming fans battled the chilly weather and packed the streets outside Wrigley Field, and thousands more packed into local bars around the park, in anticipation of witnessing a Cubs World Series berth.
 The Cubs gave Prior a 3–0 lead that night.
-The crowd pumped up with even more adrenalin when the 7th inning stretch was sung by comedian Bernie Mac, who instead of replacing "home team" with "Cubbies", sang "Root, root, root for The Champs".
-It was the eighth inning when the now-infamous incident took place in which a fan, Steve Bartman, attempted to catch a foul ball hit by Florida's Luis Castillo that Cub left fielder Moisés Alou was also attempting to catch to record the second out.
+The crowd pumped up with even more adrenaline when the 7th inning stretch was sung by comedian Bernie Mac, who instead of replacing "home team" with "Cubbies", sang "Root, root, root for The Champs".
+It was the eighth inning when the now-infamous incident took place in which a fan, Steve Bartman, attempted to catch a foul ball hit by Florida's Luis Castillo that Cubs left fielder Moisés Alou was also attempting to catch to record the second out.
 Alou was enraged and Castillo eventually drew a walk.
-The play was followed up with a booted ground ball by SS Alex S. Gonzalez, which potentially could have ended the inning via a double play.
-This apparently rattled the team and opened the door to 8 Florida runs and a Marlin victory.
+The play was followed up with a booted ground ball by shortstop Alex S. Gonzalez, which potentially could have ended the inning via a double play.
+This apparently rattled the team and opened the door to 8 Florida runs and a Marlins victory.
 Ironically, Gonzalez led the National League in fielding percentage among all shortstops for the regular season.
-The next night, the Cubs rebounded to gain a lead twice in Game 7, with Kerry Wood (who homered in the game) on the mound, but lost a close, back and forth game, sealed by a game winning shot by Marlin slugger Derrek Lee, and the North Siders were once again left on the outside of the World Series looking in.
+The next night, the Cubs rebounded to gain a lead twice in Game 7, with Kerry Wood (who homered in the game) on the mound, but lost a close, back and forth game, sealed by a game winning shot by Marlins slugger Derrek Lee, and the Cubs were once again left on the outside of the World Series looking in.

 In 2004, misfortune struck the North Side again.
 The team welcomed back prodigal son Greg Maddux to fill the fourth spot in the rotation behind Wood, Prior, and Carlos Zambrano, giving the Cubs what on paper was considered to be the strongest rotation in the league.
-In late July, GM Jim Hendry pulled a blockbuster trade with eventual champion Boston for Nomar Garciaparra, and the Cubs held the Wild Card lead by a game and a half on September 24, but suffered a late inning comeback from the Mets, and then proceeded to drop 7 of their last 9 games, five of them by one run, relinquishing the lead to the Houston Astros.
-The season finale was a meaningless victory over the Braves, a game which team captain Sosa requested to sit out, but was then videotaped by security cameras as he left the ballpark in the second inning.
-When asked about the event by the media, Sosa denied leaving Wrigley early.
-Already a controversial figure in the clubhouse, Sammy alienated much of his fan base (and the few team members who still were on good terms with him) with this incident, leaving his place in Cubs' lore possibly tarnished for years to come.
+In late July, general manager Jim Hendry pulled a blockbuster trade with the eventual 2004 World Series champion Boston Red Sox for Nomar Garciaparra, and the Cubs held the Wild Card lead by a game and a half on September 24, but suffered a late inning comeback from the New York Mets, and then proceeded to drop 7 of their last 9 games, five of them by one run, relinquishing the lead to the Houston Astros.
+The season finale was a meaningless victory over the Atlanta Braves, a game which team captain Sosa requested to sit out, but was then videotaped by security cameras as he left the ballpark in the second inning.
+When asked about the event by the media, Sosa denied leaving Wrigley Field early.
+Already a controversial figure in the clubhouse, Sosa alienated much of his fan base (and the few team members who still were on good terms with him) with this incident, leaving his place in Cubs' lore possibly tarnished for years to come.